Small Business Guides

 Challenges for growing small businesses

 There are good reasons for hiring an accountant at different stages of your company's growth.
-From a business plan to company formation, loan application to tax audit, an accountant can make life easier for you at each step.
+From a business plan to company formation, loan application to government audit, an accountant can make life easier for you at each step.

 That doesn't mean you always need to employ an accountant full-time or hire one on a retainer basis.
 Sometimes just a couple of hours of their time will be enough.